PaulLabat/SmartCitizen/README.md

 ============

 SmartCitizen 2014, Project for RICM4
-For more imformation, see the wiki on Github.
+For more information, see the wiki on Github.